 Treatments for abnormalities in the esophagus and stomach are generally the same as those for gastroesophageal reflux (GERD) or heartburn.
 Many non-prescription agents are available for the relief of heartburn.

-Side Effects.
-Side effects are uncommon, but can include allergic reaction, headache, stomach pain, diarrhea, and flatulence.
+Side Effects: Side effects are uncommon, but can include allergic reaction, headache, stomach pain, diarrhea, and flatulence.
 Of some concern was a report of a very severe and widespread skin rash caused by omeprazole in a woman with scleroderma.
-It should be noted that this is only one incident, but patients should be cautious about any skin change when taking this medication.
+It should be noted that this is only one incident, but people should be cautious about any skin change when taking this medication.

 Agents for Impaired Stomach Muscle Contractions

-Metoclopramide.
-Metoclopramide (Reglan) is sometimes used for patients who have delayed stomach emptying.
+Metoclopramide: Metoclopramide (Reglan) is sometimes used for people who have delayed stomach emptying.

-Octreotide.
-Octreotide (Sandostatin) is related to a natural hormone that suppresses growth hormone, and may prove to be very helpful for scleroderma patients.
+Octreotide: Octreotide (Sandostatin) is related to a natural hormone that suppresses growth hormone, and may prove to be very helpful for people with scleroderma.
 Small studies have reported that this drug improved weight and nutrition.
 It may even help other symptoms of scleroderma.

 Other agents including erythromycin, azithromycin and domperidone may also be helpful.